 About the speakers:

-Torgeir Vada has been working in DNV GL since 1985, when he achieved a PhD in Hydrodynamics from the University of Oslo.
+Torgeir Vada has been working in DNV since 1985, when he achieved a PhD in Hydrodynamics from the University of Oslo.
 He has worked with Sesam since 1997, first as a developer and then in various line manager positions.
 He currently holds a position as Product Manager for Floating Structures.

-Chris Kubes, Senior Software Support Engineer, has been with DNV GL for 6 years, with a focus on client support in floating structure design with Sesam.
+Chris Kubes, Senior Software Support Engineer, has been with DNV for 6 years, with a focus on client support in floating structure design with Sesam.
 He graduated from Texas A&M University with an aerospace degree in 2002 and has worked in both the aerospace and offshore industries as an engineer for the past 17 years.